LorenzoSdV/CourseSchedulingTool/README.md

 # FinalProject_3110

-In degree_reqs/Eng_CS.json is what I am thinking for our JSON files specifying degree requirements.
-It's not complete but hopefully you get the gist.

-### Check finalproject/INSTALL.md for installation and running isntructions!
+### Check finalproject/INSTALL.md for installation and running instructions!